adielcristo/symfony-doc-pt-br/frontend/asset_mapper.rst

 Does the AssetMapper Component Minify Assets?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Nope!
-Minifying or compressing assets *is* important, but can be
-done by your web server or a service like Cloudflare.
-See
+In most cases, this is perfectly fine.
+The web asset compression performed
+by web servers before sending them is usually sufficient.
+However, if you think
+you could benefit from minifying assets (in addition to later compressing them),
+you can use the `SensioLabs Minify Bundle`_.

+This bundle integrates seamlessly with AssetMapper and minifies all web assets
+automatically when running the ``asset-map:compile`` command (as explained in
+the :ref:`serving assets in production <asset-mapper-compile-assets>` section).

-:ref:`Optimization <optimization>` for more details.
+See :ref:`Optimization <optimization>` for more details.

 Is the AssetMapper Component Production Ready?
 Is it Performant?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~